-The Surf Happens Foundation is determined to interweave environmental stewardship into all of our events and programs.
-There is way too much plastic floating in the ocean, and the solution begins with reducing OUR use of single-use plastics, and cleaning our beach before it reaches the ocean.
-EveryONE can make a big difference.
+Surf Happens Foundation is determined to interweave environmental stewardship into all of our events and programs.
+There is so much plastic floating in the ocean, and the solution begins with reducing OUR use of single-use plastics, and cleaning our beach before it reaches the ocean.
+Everyone can make a big difference.

-We currently have programs in place to spread awareness on the problems and solutions of plastic pollution and keeping our beaches clean.
-We strive to be key contributors to the education of the next generation of Ocean protectors.
-See below to learn about the ways we educate local youth.
+We currently have programs in place to spread awareness about keeping our beaches clean and plastic pollution problems and solutions.
+We strive to inspire the next generation of ocean protectors.

-The High5 Campaign is simply to pick up 5 pieces of trash anytime you visit the beach or wherever you go to play outdoors.
+The High5 Campaign simply asks that you pick up 5 pieces of trash anytime you visit the beach or wherever you go to play outdoors.

-We spread the word of ocean stewardship through multiple ways within our programs and events.
-We teach it through verbal stories and presentations, through reusable bags with a list of solutions to pollution, and a bamboo wax comb that reminds surfers to pick up their trash and others before it washes to sea.
+We spread the word of ocean stewardship in multiple ways within our programs and events.
+We teach it by example, through storytelling, and by sharing reusable bags and reminders to pick up any trash you see before it washes to sea.